Interpolative separable density fitting on adaptive real space grids: Numerical results

 We first examine the static mean-field contribution using the $(\mathrm{NH}_3)_2$ dimer as an example.
 Fig.~\ref{fig:isdf_gw} plots the maximum error in the Fock matrix $F$ as a function of the compression factor $\alpha$, together with the corresponding errors in its Hartree ($J$) and exchange ($K$) components.

-The ISDF errors in the Fock matrix $F$ are noticeably larger than those in the ERI tensor $V$ reported in Fig.~\ref{fig:basis_conv}, with chemical accuracy achieved only when $\alpha \approx 18$ or larger.
-This is consistent with prior observations in THC-based electronic structure methods, for which more auxiliary functions are needed to reach satisfactory HF accuracy, limiting the use of THC for HF calculations.
+The ISDF errors in the Fock matrix $F$ are noticeably larger than those in the ERI tensor $V$ reported in Fig.~\ref{fig:basis_conv}.
+This is consistent with prior observations in THC-based electronic structure methods, for which more auxiliary functions are needed to reach satisfactory HF accuracy, limiting the use of THC for HF calculations~\cite{THC_MP3_Joonho2020,THC_GWSOX_Pokhilko2024}.
 More specifically, our data suggest that the dominant contribution to the Fock matrix error is the Hartree term, whereas the exchange potential shows convergence comparable to or better than that of the ERI tensor itself.
 This is likely a consequence of the larger overall magnitude of the Hartree potential.
 This result motivates a practical hybrid scheme for HF calculations: compute the Hartree potential directly using the adaptive grid DMK method and use ISDF only for the exchange term.
 The total cost of the former scales as $\OO{M N^2}$, less than the $\OO{M R^2}$ cost of our ISDF scheme.
-With this hybrid approach, chemical accuracy in the Fock matrix is attainable with $\alpha\approx 10$.
+Within this hybrid approach, one could potentially reduce the required ISDF compression factor $\alpha$ even in an HF calculation.

-Fig.~\ref{fig:isdf_gw} also shows the maximum error of the dynamic $GW$ self-energy \eqref{eq:thc_GW} across all orbitals and imaginary times.
-We observe convergence similar to that for the exchange potential, with $\alpha \approx 12$ sufficient to achieve chemical accuracy.
+Fig.~\ref{fig:isdf_gw} also shows the maximum error of the dynamic $GW$ self-energy in Eq.~\ref{eq:thc_GW} across all orbitals and Matsubara frequencies.
+We observe convergence similar to that for the exchange potential.
 Importantly, computing the $GW$ self-energy involves contractions over the full $V_{ijkl}$ tensor, including the occupied-virtual and virtual-virtual blocks.
 In contrast, the Hartree-Fock potential only depends on the occupied subspace.
 The fact that both the dynamic self-energy and the exchange potential exhibit consistent convergence is a consequence of the accurate representation of the full ERI tensor by the ISDF approach, confirming the robustness and transferability of the ISDF approximation beyond mean-field theory.

+To further assess the impact of ISDF errors on physical observables, Fig.~\ref{fig:isdf_gw_energies} shows the convergence of orbital energies (left panel) and total energies (right panel) with respect to $\alpha$.
+Here the hybrid approach is adopted in which only the exchange and dynamic self-energy terms are evaluated with THC-ERIs.